The total absolute curvature of submanifolds with singularities: Introduction

-\item[$(2)$] If the total absolute curvature $\tau(M^n,f)$ is less than $3$, then $M^n$ is homeomorphic to a sphere of $n$-dimensions. \item[$(3)$] If the total absolute curvature $\tau(M^n,f)$ is equal to $2$, then the image $f(M^n)$ belongs to an $(n+1)$-dimensional affine subspace of $\R^{n+r}$, and is embedded as a convex hypersurface.
-The converse of this is also true.
+\item[$(2)$] If the total absolute curvature $\tau(M^n,f)$ is less than $3$, then $M^n$ is homeomorphic to an $n$-dimensional sphere. \item[$(3)$] If the total absolute curvature $\tau(M^n,f)$ is equal to $2$, then the image $f(M^n)$ is contained in an $(n+1)$-dimensional affine subspace of $\R^{n+r}$, and is embedded as a convex hypersurface.
+The converse of this is also true. \end{itemize} \end{fact}